mesosphere/marathon/docs/docs/rest-api.md

 * `path` (Optional.
 Default: "/"): Path to endpoint exposed by the task that will provide health  status.
 Example: "/path/to/health".
   _Note: only used if `protocol == "HTTP"`._
-* `command`: Command to run in order to determine the health of a task.
-  _Note: only used if `protocol == "COMMAND"`, and only available if Marathon is started with the `--executor_health_checks` flag.
 * `portIndex` (Optional.
 Default: 0): Index in this app's `ports` array to be used for health requests.
 An index is used so the app can use random ports, like "[0, 0, 0]" for example, and tasks could be started with port environment